JGM-econ/academic/content/authors/admin/_index.md

 I am a PhD Candidate in the [Department of Economics](https://www.economics.ox.ac.uk/) and [Corpus Christi College](https://www.ccc.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk/), under the supervision of [Professor Michael McMahon](https://mcmahonecon.com/).
 Before that, I worked in central banking and investment banking.

-I am interested in topics in Macroeconomics and Finance, currently working at the intersection of Monetary Economics, Intermediary Asset Pricing, and Market Microstructure.
+I am interested in topics in Macroeconomics and Finance, currently working at the intersection of Monetary Economics, Intermediary Asset Pricing, and Market Structure.